 - You have reviewed "Site Requirements" on page 2-3.
-Verify that all conditions are met prior to transporting the test system. - Your equipment operators have the appropriate licenses and have complied with your local safety standards (e.g. the appropriate training required by OSHA in the U.S.).

-- At the final site location, there is adequate clearance between the ceiling and the top of the load frame, including clearance for lifting the frame via a forklift or crane. - There are no loose accessories on the shipping skid. - The frame and forklift (or crane) can fit through all doorways, halls, elevators or stairs from the shipping dock to its final site location.
-When transferring the load frame while it is still in its packaging, refer to the dimensions for your frame type in "Packaging Dimensions" on page 3-2.
-If you move or relocate the load frame without its packaging, refer to the dimensions for your specific model (Chapter 2 "Requirements and Specifications"). - The floors from the shipping dock to the final site location have sufficient support for the weight of the load frame and forklift (or crane) combined. - You have adequate packaging materials to protect the load frame when moving or relocating it to another site.
+Verify that all conditions are met prior to transporting the test system. - Your equipment operators have the appropriate licenses and have complied with your local safety standards (e.g. the appropriate training required by OSHA in the U.S.). - At the final site location, there is adequate clearance between the ceiling and the top of the load frame, including clearance for lifting the frame via a crane. - There are no loose accessories on the shipping skid. - The frame and forklift can fit through all doorways, halls, elevators or stairs from the shipping dock to its final site location.
+If you transfer the load frame while it is still in its packaging, refer to the dimensions for your frame in "Packaging Dimensions" on page 3-2.
+If you move or relocate the load frame without its packaging, refer to the dimensions for your specific model in the applicable Specifications section of this manual. - You have adequate packaging materials to protect the load frame when moving or relocating it to another site.
 Contact Instron's Service Department to determine the appropriate packaging requirements for your model type.